 What is chin liposuction?

 Neck and chin liposuction procedures consist of small incisions under the skin that allow for a small tube to be placed into the affected area and suck out excess fatty tissue.
-Local anesthetic numbs the general area being treated.
+A local anesthetic numbs the general area being treated.

 Who are typical candidates for chin and neck liposuction?

 While every individual should consult with their surgeon on if they are a good candidate for the procedure, liposuction of the chin and neck area is an option for many people, provided they are having issues with the following:

 - Extra fat deposits under the chin and jaw

 - Unwanted neck definition

 - Your skin tone is good, but you still have excess fatty tissue

 Whether or not a chin liposuction procedure will be successful also depends on the elasticity and tone of your skin.
 Individuals in their 20s and 30s most commonly see the best results, while patients in their early 40s still fall under reasonable candidates.
 People in their late 40s and 50s might lack the appropriate skin tone for liposuction and would be better served with another form of procedure.

 How is a chin and neck liposuction procedure performed?